 Today, the cabinets, cupboards look just as good as the day I did this, so here we go.

 Cleaning kitchen cabinets on a regular basis, this cleaning also took it's toll upon the kitchen cabinet finish.
-Knowing that I had to do something, as the kitchen cabinets and cupboards were looking quite tired from a typical family, and had previously used this product sealing interior windows up in the Foothills of the Rockies for a commercial client, I said what the heck.
+Knowing that I had to do something, as kitchen cabinets and cupboards were looking quite tired from a typical family.
+I had previously used this product sealing interior windows up in the Foothills of the Rockies for a commercial client, I said what the heck.
 I'll try one small area, and if I'm satisfied with the results, I'll do the entire cupboard door.

 Being a year later, and no visible wear with normal wiping down dust, grease, and occasional food splatters, below is my discovery.

 First, you will want to clean your kitchen cabinetry like there's no tomorrow.